What Are The Minimum Number Of Hours You Can Intermittent Fast & Still Get Benefits?

 So, how long do you need to fast for the different benefits?

-Pedre agrees that around 16 hours is a good daily fasting window for many (i.e., confining your eating to an eight-hour time frame), but, he says, "you might not start seeing bigger benefits like autophagy until you reach 24 hours."
+Pedre agrees that around 16 hours is a good daily fasting window for many (i.e., confining your eating to an eight-hour time frame and known as 16:8 fasting), but, he says, "You might not start seeing bigger benefits like autophagy until you reach 24 hours."
 Autophagy is the natural process by which cells disassemble and clean out or recycle unnecessary or dysfunctional components so you can create new healthy cells.
-Autophagy reduces oxidative stress and inflammation, and taking steps to enhance autophagy may help reduce risk for a number of chronic illnesses.
+Autophagy reduces oxidative stress and inflammation, and taking steps to enhance autophagy may help reduce the risk of getting a number of chronic illnesses.

 Obviously, you can't fast for 24 hours every day because, you know, food is essential for life.
 So if you do want to experiment with these longer autophagy-inducing fasts, you'll have to strategically space them out.
 "My opinion is that a longer [24-hour] episode without any caloric intake done a few times per month over decades is likely the best approach for preventing chronic diseases because it is feasible to do consistently over a lifetime—the period of time that chronic diseases like coronary artery disease and diabetes develop," says Benjamin Horne, Ph.D., a genetic epidemiologist who is currently conducting a trial evaluating the effectiveness of a once-per-week 24-hour water-only fast.